codess-aus/ai-fundamentals/vision.md

 Example: Assessing the damage to a vehicle from a photograph.
 You train the model by uploading images of vehicles with differing levels of damage, and you label them with the class labels that you want to identify.
 The model will then be able to place any new image in one of the categories.

+Example: Quality control on a production line.
+Product labels and bottle caps can be verified to be correctly attached by using image classification against a set of trained images of correctly labelled and capped bottles.

 Example: Detecting colour scheme in a image.
 Colours are classified in an image as: the dominant foreground colour, the dominant background colour, and the accent colour.

 Image Classification is a ML model that predicts the category(class) that the contents of an image belong to.
 A set of images is used to train the model.
 The model can then be used to categorize a new image.